-The Committee on Faculty confirms that service is expected of all Arts and SciencesCLA faculty.
+- The Committee on Faculty confirms that service is expected of all Arts and SciencesCLA faculty.
 Its evaluation will be part of the overall review of the candidate.
 "Contribution to the life and task of the University" encompasses service on committees or governing bodies.
 It also includes service to one's department or area and significant contributions to the development of University or College programs, including those designed to foster students' co- curricular and extra-curricular experiences.
-A broad definition of service is offered above in committees or governing bodies while at the rank of associate professor.
+A broad definition of service is offered above in - 1.3.1.
+For tenure-track faculty, cCandidates for promotion to associate professor are expected to have achieved a consistent record of service to the College or University, as well as to their departments and/or programs.
+Candidates for promotion to full professor are typically expected to have served actively on a minimum of two "major" CollegeCLA or University committees or governing bodies while at the rank of associate professor.
 Service as department Chair, area convener or Director of a major program also constitutes a significant service contribution by associate professors, equivalent to one major committee.